gottacatchenall/ms_sampling_effort/manuscript.md

 false-negative rate (FNR).
 It's the birthday paradox, but backwards.
 ](./figures/negativebinom.png){#fig:negativebinom}

-From @fig:negativebinom it is evident that the more times we see two species _present_ but **not** interacting, the more likely the interaction is a true negative.
-But what should this threshold of number of observations be?
+From @fig:negativebinom (and general intuition) it is clear that the more times we see two species _present_, but ***not*** interacting, the more likely the interaction is a true negative.
+But what should the threshold of number of observations be?
 If false-negative rates presented in @fig:negativebinom seem unrealistically high, consider that species are not observed independent of their relative abundance.
-In the next section we demonstrate can lead to high realized values of $p_{fn}$ for species with low relative abundance.
+In the next section we demonstrate the distribution of biomass in ecosystems can lead to high realized values of $p_{fn}$ for the majority of species, which are species with low relative abundance.
 We suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesn't exist.

 ## False-negatives as a product of relative abundance

-In this section we demonstrate the realized false-negative rate changes drastically with sampling effort due to the intrinsic variation of abundances within a community.
-We do this by simulating the process of observation on both 243 empirical food webs from the Mangal database [@Banville2021ManJl] and random food-webs generated using the niche model [@Williams2000SimRul].
+In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
+We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] as well as random food-webs generated using the niche model [@Williams2000SimRul].
 Our neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
-Across communities, the shape of this abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-Controversies around theory of species abundance distributions and neutral theory aside, this means seeing two low biomass species interacting requires two low probability events, which is observing two species of low biomass.
+Although there is no shortage of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
+Controversies around theory of species abundance distributions and neutral theory aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.

-For an ecological network $A$ with $N_S$ species, we simulate abundances from
+For each ecological network $A$ with $N_S$ species, we simulate abundances from
 $N_S$ independent draws from a standard-log-normal distribution.
 For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
-$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $o=1,2,\dots,O$-th observation is drawn from the lognormal distribution of abundances.
-For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the $O$ observations, the interaction is tallyed as a true positive if $A{ij}=1$ and a false positive otherwise.
-Similarly, if $i$ and $j$ are _not_ observed in these
+$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $o=1,2,\dots,O$-th observation is drawn from the generated lognormal distribution of abundances.
-$O$ observations, but $A_{i,j}=1$, this is counted as a false-negative, and a true-negative otherwise.

- @fig:samplingeffort shows the
+For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the
-results for applying this---applied to 243 food-webs from the Mangal database on the left, and on the right side the niche model [@Williams2000SimRul] across varying levels of species richness.
+$O$ observations, the interaction is tallyed as a true positive if $A{ij}=1$ and a false positive otherwise.
+Similarly, if $i$ and $j$ are _not_ observed in these $O$ observations, but $A_{i,j}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the left, and niche model [@Williams2000SimRul] across varying levels of species richness on the right.
 All simulations were done with 500 replicates of per unique number of observations $O$, and analyses presented here are done in Julia v1.6 [@cite] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.? [@Banville2021ManJl].
-Note that this empirical data also is very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.
+Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.